xinwenfu/ESP32Ota/README.md

 # OTA via WiFi

-10. Change the code, e.g, the frequency of the LED light blinking so that we will upload the new firmware to the board.
+10. Change the code, e.g, the frequency of the LED light blinking.
 In the code snippet below, the *delay* function controls the frequency of the blinking.

 ```
   digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level)